 Since the advent of the results of TIM on SORCE it became clear that the classical radiometers may have a problem with the absolute scale.
-From the beginning it was suspected that it may have to do with the relative arrngement of the precision and view limiting apertures.
+From the beginning it was suspected that it may have to do with the relative arrangement of the precision and view limiting apertures.
 The classical radiometer have the precision aperture directly in front of the cavity whereas the new generation of radiometers like TIM have it at the very entrance of the radiometer and use the cavity as a view-limiting aperture.
 The main difference is that in the former arrangement sunlight illuminates the precision aperture and reflects the light into the baffle, which in turn produces extra radiation in the cavity as strailight and infrared radiation due to local heating.
 This effect was confirmed by investigating spare radiometers of ACRIM and PMO6V at the TRF and a corresponding re-evaluation of the characterization of the PMO6V radiometers has been performed which is described in detail in a aide-memoire VIRGO_Char2Space

 .
 The situation with DIARAD is different and the higher value is not due to the illumination of the porecision aperture, but due to the fact that the electrical heater does not cover the same area as the radiation, which produces a large non-equivalence not taken into account.
 A detailed calculation of this effect is also presented in the aide-memoire.
 The final result of this re-evaluation of the characterization of both type of radiometers yields an absolute value of VIRGO TSI which is about 5.8 Wm-2 or 0.42% lower than the original scale.
-During the last minimum VIRGO TSI on the new scale amounts to 1359.66 ± 2.47 Wm-2 which is within less than half the uncertainty equal to the value of TIM of 1360.52 Wm-2.
+During the last minimum VIRGO TSI on the new scale amounts to 1360.32 ± 2.47 Wm-2 which is (fortuitously) very close to the corresponding value of TIM of 1360.52 Wm-2.